elwinar/rcoredump/README.md

 them can be quite large, it is recommended to closely monitor the size of the data directory (set  by the server's `-dir` flag), and the free space on the disk.

+If non-zero, the `-retention-duration` flag of the server can be used to automatically remove coredumps older than the value, eventually removing the executable if it is not linked to another coredump.

 ## Need Help?